Reaching out for help is never easy for anyone who has experienced trauma. If you are visiting this page for the first time – well done!

 So, we have 2 amazing Art Psychotherapists on our team to be able to offer creative ways to process events and emotions in sessions, they also run specialist art therapy groups at different times during the year.

 Each group is run by an art therapist and support worker or trainee and offer attendees the opportunity to share their experiences in a safe and supportive environment in a creative way that will feel safe for them, and where they can receive support.

 These groups also offer a space where adult survivors of childhood abuse can create, play, make mistakes, make mess, and find their true character – opportunities for which were often taken from them as children, which is why expressive therapy spaces are vital for trauma work.

 Sometimes what survivors most need are the simple things:

 Someone that understands, people who have had similar experiences and come through, a friendly face or a safe place to relax and ‘be’ away from the pressures and uncertainty.

 So we also offer a drop-in space where our service-users can can relax, get a hot drink and find someone to talk with to help connect between sessions with us, as sometimes the few days between sessions can feel overwhelming.

 Facebook Support Group

 We know that Breakthrough has a following of survivors from all around the world who unfortunately aren’t local to our support bases.
-Therefore we have a trauma survivors Facebook group as a place where people can find encouragement, connection and support, wherever they are in the world.
+Therefore as well as the resources in our webshop, we have a trauma survivors Facebook group as a place where people can find encouragement, connection and support, wherever they are in the world.
 To keep the group a safe place, it is set as a private group.
 If you’d like to join it, please visit https://www.facebook.com/groups/603148533779631 to request entry.